UbiCastTeam/django-web-utils/README.md

 django-web-utils
 ================

-A library of utilities for web projects based on Django.
+A collection of utilities for web projects based on Django.